scribe-public/sample-policies/docs/v2/initiatives/rules/images/image-signed.md

 :::info
 Rule is scoped by product and target.
 :::

+## Mitigation
+Ensures that only container images with valid cryptographic signatures are deployed, mitigating the risk of tampering.
+By requiring evidence in the CycloneDX attest-cyclonedx-json format, this rule confirms that images have been signed by trusted entities.

 ## Description
 This rule evaluates the evidence for a container image to determine if it is properly signed.
 It checks the